achimgaedke/python-dirmagic/doc/api_docs.rst

         HasFile("{0}")
     )

-The criteria :py:class:`AnyMatchCriterion` and :py:class:`AllMatchCriterion`
-work as follows:
+The criteria :py:class:`dirmagic.pattern_criteria.AnyMatchCriterion` and :py:class:`dirmagic.pattern_criteria.AllMatchCriterion` work as follows:

 * All entries in the test directory will be considered, the search can be narrowed down by limiting the depth or the entry types returned.